john-m24/talker/README.md

 - **Quit**: "quit", "exit", or press Ctrl+C

 The agent will:
-1. Listen to your command (currently via text input)
+1. Listen to your voice command via microphone
+2. Transcribe your speech using offline speech recognition (Sphinx - no API key needed)
-2. Get context about running and installed apps
+3. Get context about running and installed apps
-3. Use AI to parse your intent and extract the exact app name
+4. Use AI to parse your intent and extract the exact app name
-4. Execute the appropriate AppleScript command
+5. Execute the appropriate AppleScript command

+**Note**: Uses offline speech recognition - no API keys, no internet connection, and no cloud services required!

 ## Project Structure